Nuclear Bombs vs Dirty Bombs vs Suitcase Bombs vs EMP Bombs

 During the Cold War in the 1950s and early 1960s, the U.S. government conducted about one hundred nuclear weapons (atomic bomb) tests in the atmosphere at a test site in Nevada.
 The radioactive substances released by these tests are known as “fallout.”
 They were carried thousands of miles away from the test site by winds.
 As a result, people living in the United States at the time of the testing were exposed to varying levels of radiation.

-According to the National Cancer Institute’s 1999 report “Exposure of the American People to Iodine-131 from Nevada Nuclear-Bomb Tests” exposure to I-131 from the tests will produce between 11,300 and 212,000 excess lifetime cases of thyroid cancer with a point or central estimate of 49,000 cases.
+According to the National Cancer Institute’s 1999 report “Exposure of the American People to Iodine-131 from Nevada Nuclear-Bomb Tests” exposure to radioactive iodine I-131 from the tests will produce between 11,300 and 212,000 excess lifetime cases of thyroid cancer with a point or central estimate of 49,000 cases.
+The online I-131 Dose/Risk Calculator, courtesy of the National Cancer Institute, can tell you with 90% accuracy your exposure to cancer-causing radioactive iodine I-131.
+It would have been nice had the U.S. Gov had some potassium iodide available back then for yours truly.
+My chances of getting thyroid cancer, according to this calculator, is 1.6 in 1000.
+Low odds – but why take chances.

 Radioactive Iodine (I-131) exposure from nuclear bombs

 Radioactive Iodine is a byproduct of nuclear fission processes in nuclear reactors and nuclear weapons such as atomic bombs and suitcase bombs.
-You can protect yourself from the effects of cancer-causing radioactive iodine with FDA Approved IOSAT™ or ThyroShield™ Potassium Iodide (KI).
+You can protect yourself from the effects of cancer-causing radioactive iodine with FDA Approved IOSAT™.
 A non-prescription drug, Potassium Iodide protects against radioactive iodine by preventing its absorption by the thyroid gland located in the neck.
 The U.S. government has a limited supply in case of a nuclear bomb detonation or nuclear reactor accident/attack, yet Potassium Iodide must be taken during or before exposure to radioactive iodine to be effective.
-You may order it from this website today.
 View our Potassium Iodide page for more information including F.A.Q.s.

 Exposure of American People to I-131 (Radioactive Iodine) from Nevada Nuclear Bomb Tests in the 1950s and 1960s